weaviate/weaviate/gsi/README.md

 * Now cd into the [gsi/docker/t2v](docker/t2v) directory
 * Run the docker build script [rundockerbuild.sh](docker/t2v/rundockerbuild.sh) which builds a vectorization container locally called "gsi/t2v"
 * Now cd into the [gsi/docker](./docker) directory
-* Edit the file [docker-compose-sanity.yml](./docker/docker-compose-sanity.yml) with your allocation id and run it via docker-compose.
+* Edit the file [docker-compose-sanity.yml](./docker/docker-compose-sanity.yml) and set the env var GEMINI_ALLOCATION_ID to your allocation id and run the file via docker-compose.
 * Wait until you see the startup message which indicates that the Weaviate server has successfully start.

 Python Example: